SublimeText/PackageDev/README.rst

 AAAPackageDev includes ``sublime_lib``, a Python package with utilities for plugin developers.
 Once AAAPackageDev is installed, ``sublime_lib`` will be added to Python's PATH and importable from any other plugin.

+**Deprecated**:
+Do not use this library in production anymore because it will be removed in a future release and probably turned into a Package Control dependency instead.